imperva/dsfkit/README.md

     ```
     ![warning](https://user-images.githubusercontent.com/87799317/203822774-2f4baf1d-a59b-4376-af3a-8654f4d7b22c.png)

-    * Enter “admin” into the username field and the auto-generated password from the previous step to find the unmasked “web_console_admin_password” output.
+    * Enter “admin” into the username field and the auto-generated password from the previous step to find the unmasked “admin_password” output.
 Click **Sign In**.

 **The UI Installation is now complete and a functioning version of DSF is now available.**